whatthesamuel/Project-Wiki/game-wiki/content/basics/installation/index.md

 draft = false
 +++

-You need Steam and Epic games store installed and logged in before starting.
-This will not be required after official release.
+~~You need Steam and Epic games store installed and logged in before starting.
+This will not be required after official release.~~
+You need Steam installed and opened.

 You can download the zip files on [https://dl.whatthesamuel.com](https://dl.whatthesamuel.com)(Important!
 The email security code is a Cloudflare feature.
 I don't collect any data).